 If you are transferring to a CSU or UC, you DEFINITELY want to have your general education (CSU or IGETC) certified by Cabrillo.
 It is the role of the community college to certify your general education completion, either Full or Partial, to the university.
 This verifies that you have completed the lower-division general education requirements for a bachelor's degree, and thus, the university cannot/will not require you to complete additional lower-division general education classes upon transfer (if you are fully certified).
 There may be upper-division general education classes required by the university.
 GE Certification will be noted on your final transcript and sent directly to the university - making it official.
 Read the info at this link:

 If you are receiving an AA or AS degree, in WebAdvisor transcript request, you will choose to "hold (the transcript) for Degree" - so that your official transcript states your awarded degree.
-Once your Spring grades and degree awarded are posted to your transcript, Cabrillo will send the Final Official GE Certified Transcript directly to
+Once your Spring grades and degree awarded are posted to your transcript, Cabrillo will send the Final Official GE Certified Transcript directly to (this information will be updated soon).

 If you are NOT receiving a degree (allowing you to request "hold for degre", which will also automatically also hold until your grades are posted), you must do the following: